Topological recursion and uncoupled BPS structures II: Voros symbols and the $\tau$-function: BPS structures from spectral curves of hypergeometric type

 In \cite{IK20} and above, the BPS structures corresponding to hypergeometric type spectral curves were considered as depending on a set of parameters ${\bm m}$, but we did not consider them as a family.
 However, they naturally fit together to form a variation of BPS structures:

-\begin{prop}[{c.f., \cite[Claim 7.1]{Bri19}}] The family $(\Gamma_{\bm m}, Z_{\bm m}, \Omega_{\bm m})_{\,{\bm m} \in M'}$ gives a miniversal variation of finite, integral, uncoupled BPS structures over $M'$.
+\begin{prop}[{c.f., \cite[Claim 7.1]{Bri19}}] The family $(\Gamma_{\bm m}, Z_{\bm m}, \Omega_{\bm m})_{\,{\bm m} \in M'}$ gives a {(framed)} miniversal variation of finite, integral, uncoupled BPS structures over $M'$.
 Moreover, we can naturally extend the family to a miniversal variation of finite, integral, uncoupled BPS structures on the whole parameter space $M$. \end{prop} \begin{proof} Since no collision of zeros and poles of $\varphi$ occurs on the parameter space $M$, the collection $\{ \Gamma_{\bm m} \}_{{\bm m} \in M}$ of lattices forms a local system on the space.
-The rank of $\Gamma_{\bm m}$ are computed by using \cite[Lemma 2.2]{BS13}, and we may verify that the rank of each lattice $\Gamma_{\bm m}$ coincides with the dimension of $M$ (i.e., the number of even order poles of $\varphi$) by case-by-case checking.
-Moreover, the explicit expression of central charges in Table \ref{table:BPS-str-HG} shows that the period map is holomorphic and local isomorphism.
+The rank of $\Gamma_{\bm m}$ are computed by using \cite[Lemma 2.2]{BS13}, and we may verify that the rank of each lattice $\Gamma_{\bm m}$ coincides with the dimension of $M$ (i.e., the number of even order poles of $\varphi$) by case-by-case checking. {The triviality of this local system follows from the isomorphism described below in \eqref{eq:gammaiso}.} Moreover, the explicit expression of central charges in Table \ref{table:BPS-str-HG} shows that the period map is holomorphic and local isomorphism.

-Although $\Omega_{{\bm m}}$ was not defined for ${\bm m} \in W$ since a multiple degeneration of spectral network can occur there, the definition of $\Omega_{{\bm m}}$ can be extended naturally across $W$ due to our observation in \cite{IK20} which tells the set of BPS cycles and their BPS invariants are common for all ${\bm m} \in M'$ as is shown in Table \ref{table:BPS-str-HG}.
+Although $\Omega_{{\bm m}}$ was not defined for ${\bm m} \in W$ since a multiple degeneration of spectral network can occur there, the definition of $\Omega_{{\bm m}}$ can be extended by continuity across $W$ due to our observation in \cite{IK20} which tells the set of BPS cycles and their BPS invariants are common for all ${\bm m} \in M'$ as is shown in Table \ref{table:BPS-str-HG} (that is, Table \ref{table:BPS-str-HG} can be taken as the definition of the BPS structure for all ${\bm m}\in M$).
 The family of BPS structure on $M$ thus obtained satisfies the support property and wall-crossing formula since our BPS structures are finite and uncoupled (all BPS automorphisms commute).
 Thus we have a miniversal variation of finite, integral, uncoupled BPS structures over $M$. \end{proof}

 Thanks to the miniversality of the original BPS structure, we have an identification between the tangent space $T_{\bm m}M$ and $\Gamma_{\bm m}^*\otimes\mathbb{C}$ ($\simeq\Gamma_{\bm m}^\vee\otimes\mathbb{C}$) via the derivative of the period map \eqref{eq:periodmap}.
 Thus the space $\Hom(\Gamma_{\bm m}^\ast, {\mathbb C})$, which parametrizes the arbitrary homomorphism $Z_{\bm m}^\vee$, is identified with the cotangent fiber $T_{\bm m}^\ast M$.
 It is not hard to show then that: